rishabh261996/bank-churn-predictor/README.md

 ## Demo

-You can access the live demo of the project [https://bank-churn-predictor-3o97.onrender.com](https://your-deployed-app-link.com).
+You can access the live demo of the project [https://bank-churn-predictor-3o97.onrender.com/predict](https://your-deployed-app-link.com).
-*(Replace with your actual deployed website link)*

 ## Machine Learning Model